 - Introductory Statement: Official Duty Policy

 - Official Duty Activity table (1/23/08) of examples and approval level required.

 See also the June 1, 2007, memo from the NIH Deputy Ethics Counselor to the IC Directors implementing the option to use a blanket official duty activity request to obtain permission for several official duty activities together.
-A blanket official duty activity request memo template is available on the forms page.
+Blanket Official Duty Activity Guidance and REVISED Blanket ODA Request Memo [Template] is available on the forms page.